isaldarriaga/directory-tree/README.md

 Integrate all modules.
 It's used by directories.js and testing code to run the application.

-I receive an object named ``options`` which is propagated to other modules for configuration purposes.
+It receives an object named ``options`` which is propagated to other modules for configuration purposes.

 ``options`` it's particularly used in this demo to pass the unique application logger instance (npm's ``pino``) to other modules.